50 Latest Transport IELTS Topics

 Want to improve your IELTS score?
 Get instant feedback and learn from your mistakes!

-The shows the main methods of transportation for people traveling to a university for work or study in 2004 and 2009.
-Summarise the information by selecting and reporting the main features and make comparisons wherever relevant.
+The chart shows the main methods of transportation for people travelling to a university for work or study in 2004 and 2009.
+Summarize the information by selecting and reporting the main features and make comparisons wherever relevant.

-The following bar chart shows the different modes of transport used to travel to and from work in one European city in 1960, 1980 and 2000.
-Summarize the information by selecting and reporting the main features and make comparisons where relevant.
+The chart below shows numbers of incidents and injuries per 100 million passenger miles travelled (PMT) by transportation type in 2002.
+Summarise the information by selecting and reporting the main features and make comparisons where relevant.

 The best way for governments to solve the problem of traffic congestion is providing free public transport in 24 hours per day, 7 days a week.
 To what extent do you agree or disagree?